Coronary artery disease - living with

 Coronary heart disease (CHD) is a narrowing of the small blood vessels that supply blood and oxygen to the heart.

 Angina is chest pain or discomfort that most often occurs when you do certain activities or feel stressed.
 It is caused by poor blood flow through the blood vessels of the heart muscle.

-Some of the risk factors for heart disease that you CAN control are:
+Some controllable risk factors for heart disease are:

 Good nutrition is important for your heart health.
 Healthy eating habits will help you control some of your risk factors for heart disease.